Neighbourhood / Voluntary Arts Grants 2026

 2. Involvement and track record of the professional artists(s) involved.

-3. Artists fees in accordance with professional practice.
+3. Artist fees should align with professional practice.

 1. Level and involvement of participating groups in project design and management